Treatment During COVID-19

 3) Is it safe to come to Coburg for treatment?
 I am worried about exposing myself to COVID-19.

-We are OPEN for detox and admits at our Coburg facility and are employing stringent safety measures including screenings for all incoming patients, staff and vendors coming on-site.
-We are in the process of issuing masks to all patients and staff on campus.
-We have been maintaining social distancing measures and infection prevention measures throughout the COVID-19 event.
-We have not had any confirmed cases of COVID-19 on our campus to date.
+We are OPEN for detox and admits at our Coburg facility and are employing stringent safety measures including screenings for all incoming patients, staff and vendors.
+Patients and staff are required to wear masks; housekeeping and dietary staff wear masks and gloves.
+We have been maintaining social distancing measures and infection prevention measures throughout the COVID-19 event, including daily screenings, hand sanitizer in all areas, and daily sanitizing of the entire campus with approved cleaning materials.